flatcar-archive/flatcar-docs/docs/provisioning/sysext/_index.md

 ## Supplying your sysext image from Ignition

 The following Butane Config YAML can be be transpiled to Ignition JSON and will download a custom Docker+containerd sysext image on first boot.
-It also takes care of disabling Torcx and future built-in Docker and containerd sysext images we plan to ship in Flatcar.
+It also takes care of disabling Torcx and future built-in Docker and containerd sysext images we plan to ship in Flatcar (to revert this, you can find the original target of the symlinks in `/usr/share/flatcar/etc/extensions/` - as said, this is not yet shipped).

 ```yaml
 variant: flatcar